w3c/adapt/explainers/symbols.md

 * Providing an exhaustive list of concepts (the [W3C AAC Symbol Registry](#the-w3c-aac-symbol-registry), described below, aims to do this).

+> [!CAUTION]
+> The last point here contradicts the inclusion of the registry section in this document; perhaps a better way to explain it would be to say that we're not relying on _content authors_ to provide an exhaustive list of concepts&mdash;rather that we have one, from Bliss, in the form of the registry.

 ## Important notes on symbols and rendering

 Though rendering is out of scope, it's important to be aware of the nature of symbols, and different symbol sets: